On this page

 Public liability insurance is useful for any business that interacts face-to-face with customers.
 It covers your potential liabilities to third parties for personal injury or property damage if you or your business is found to be negligent.
 If your organisation requires your customers or the general public to visit your home or business, or if you visit their premises, you should consider taking out public liability insurance.
 The owners and operators of organisations have a responsibility to those visiting or engaging in activities on their premises (known as 'duty of care').

 Product liability insurance

 If your business sells, supplies or delivers goods, even in the form of repair or service, you may need cover against claims of goods causing injury, death or damage.
-Product liability insurance covers you if any of these events happen to another business or person by the failure of your product or the product you are selling.
+Product liability insurance covers you if any of these events happen to another business or person by the failure of your product, or the product you're selling.